Apache Labs Bylaws

 - PMC members

-- Each Labs PMC member can resign at any time.
+- A Labs PMC member can resign at any time.
 The PMC can elect another ASF committer as Labs PMC member at any time.
 Only ASF committers can become members of the Labs PMC.
 The elected ASF committer reserves the right to reject the nomination without justification.

 - Principal Investigator (PI)